NHOrus/srwq-compilation/episode-10.md

 "Coulda fooled me..."
 The tentacles start to squeeze, and Wiess's buckled armor starts to crack.

 "We cast you out, unclean sister.
-The First and Only call you anethaema, break all connections and fusions, and sentence you to the End with the humans you have joined."
+The First and Only call you anathema, break all connections and fusions, and sentence you to the End with the humans you have joined."

 "You... you're nothing like my Kyosuke..."